 • 50 Best Microphones Of All Time (With Alternate Versions & Clones)

 • Top 12 Best Vintage Microphones (And Their Best Clones)

 As we see, the M 150 is actually quite flat.
 However, the broad high-end boosts give it a bright character that has become beloved in the world of audio since the original M 50.

 This “bright character” certainly suggests that this microphone is coloured (though not nearly as coloured as the aforementioned Shure Beta 52A).

 What is a good frequency response for microphones?
 “Good” frequency response for a microphone largely depends on the intended use of that microphone.
 Certain situations call for flat, natural-sounding microphones, while others benefit most from coloured mics.

 I talk a lot about frequency response when recommending microphones on my Recommended Microphones page (click here to check it out).

 What is a directional microphone?
-A directional microphone refers to any mic that is more sensitive to sound in one direction more than another direction.
+A directional microphone refers to any mic that is more sensitive to sound in one direction than in the other directions.
 These mics have both sides of their diaphragms open to sound and can effectively be pointed toward their intended sound source.

 Choosing the right microphone(s) for your applications and budget can be a challenging task.
 For this reason, I've created My New Microphone's Comprehensive Microphone Buyer's Guide.
 Check it out for help in determining your next microphone purchase.